CALL: 855.987.4275 or 619.887.4275

 Over the past decade Shark Diver has steadfastly stuck to a few core operations principals that are at the heart of Safe and Sane Shark Diving.

-- Respect the sharks.
-Shark Diver sees sharks for what they are, predators, first and foremost.
-We respect that fact.
-No one, no matter how seasoned or professional should lose sight that sharks have the potential to be dangerous if they are not treated with a healthy dose of operational respect.
+Respect the sharks.
+Shark Diver respects sharks for what they are; predators, first and foremost.
+No one, no matter how seasoned or professional, should lose sight that sharks have the potential to be dangerous if they are not treated with a healthy dose of operational respect.

-- Baiting and sites.
+Baiting and sites.
 Shark Diver only operates at sites with seasoned animals.
 We do not change baiting practices in the middle of a dive, and we do not confuse the animals.
-When you change what you do with sharks in a baited situation you often have confused sharks, which leads to situations that are not good for your divers or for the sharks.
-Sharks do not want to attack humans as a general rule, but they have 300 million years of predatory evolution behind them, so do the same thing with sharks each time, every time.
-Our crews work with the animals and let their behaviour be our guide – not the other way around.
+When you change what you do with sharks in a baited situation you often have confused sharks.
+That can lead to situations that are not good for divers or for the sharks.
+Sharks do not want to attack humans as a general rule, but they have 300 million years of predatory evolution behind them.
+So we do the same thing with sharks each time, every time.
+Our crews work with the animals and let their behavior be our guide – not the other way around.

 These are a few of the simple yet successful principals we have developed and stick with year in and year out.
-Like we said no system is 100% safe, but a decade later we have shown that respect, protocols, and understanding the animals you are fortunate enough to work with can allow for safe shark interactions – and we hope you agree.
+Like we said, no system is 100% safe, but decades later we have shown that respect, protocols, and understanding the animals that we are fortunate enough to work with can allow for safe shark interactions – and we hope you agree.